 But of course the lack of internal physical volume means that it doesn't have a lot of bottom end or projection.
 The guitar's natural brightness does however make playing harmonics particularly pleasing.

-A good set of strings (menioned later) is essential or it will quite likely sound very ordinary indeed.
+A good set of strings (mentioned later) is essential or it will quite likely sound very ordinary indeed.

 Build Quality / Workmanship (8/10)

-The AD25 that I have, looks like it has never seen a the inside of a guitar case (or even a guitar bag for that matter).
+The Aspen AD25 that I had, looked like it had never seen a the inside of a guitar case (or even a guitar bag for that matter).
 When I first got this particular AD25, it had several severe scuffs, was covered in all manner of dirt and even splashes of paint.
 One of the tuning pegs was only held in place by the string.
 The AD25 never the less cleaned up quite nicely.

 Note: Because the AD25 that I had was fairly beaten up when I got it, my modifications will have had little to no effect on its value.
 I wouldn't recommend mods to any similar guitar that was in good to excellent condition.
 It may still become a collectible one day.